kyle-lyk/dlproject-CatsVsDogs/README.md

 ### Demo output with matplotlib :
 - 0.96 accuracy with 25k train & test datasets
-- Be tolerate with one prediction error in this 3x4 demo output
+- Be tolerant with one prediction error in this 3x4 demo output

 ![cvd demo output 0 96 acc](https://user-images.githubusercontent.com/68454409/106564595-662a8980-6568-11eb-8919-e7558a92d925.png)